 Each year the Architectural Association awards more than 70 scholarships and bursaries to undergraduate students studying on RIBA/ARB-recognised courses.
 Scholarships are offered to First, Second and Fourth Year applicants who demonstrate academic excellence and financial need.
 These scholarships are available for three and two years respectively, subject always to continuing progress.
 All applicants to the main undergraduate course are eligible to apply for a scholarship, regardless of nationality or background.
 Any student in receipt of a scholarship is not eligible to apply for a bursary.
 Please note that scholarships are not available for students on Foundation or Visiting Students courses.

-Undergraduate applicants must complete and submit the main application form no later than 11 January 2013, stating their interest in an AA Scholarship in the Scholarships and Awards section of the form.
+Undergraduate applicants must complete and submit the main application form no later than 18 November 2013, stating their interest in an AA Scholarship in the Scholarships and Awards section of the form.
 There is no need to specify a scholarship as this will be decided by the Scholarship Committee.
-Students whose work is considered to be of Scholarship standard will be asked, after their entry interview, to complete a Scholarship application form, provide financial information and prepare a portfolio for the Scholarship Committee, which meets in June each year.
+Students whose work is considered to be of Scholarship standard will be asked, after their entry interview, to complete a Scholarship application form, provide financial information and prepare a portfolio for the Scholarship Committee.

 Amount of financial assistance

-Most scholarships are equivalent to one-third or two-thirds of the annual fees, although the David Allford Scholarships enable the AA to offer full-fee scholarships to British students entering the Diploma School.
+Most scholarships are equivalent to one-third or two-thirds of the annual fees.

 This scholarship was set up to honour the memory of David Allford (1927–1997), a partner of YRM Architects, trustee of the AA Foundation, and friend and benefactor of the AA.
 It is awarded to a British student who demonstrates both academic excellence and a need for financial aid.
 This award was made possible by the generous support of David Allford’s friends and family.